xvik/dropwizard-guicey-ext/guicey-jdbi3/README.md

     - `@BindingAnnotation` -> `@SqlStatementCustomizingAnnotation`
     - `BindingFactory` ->  `SqlStatementCustomizerFactory`

-* Sql obect proxies must be interfaces now (jdbi3 restriction).
+* Sql object proxies must be interfaces now (jdbi3 restriction).
 But as java 8 interfaces support default methods, its not a big problem
     - instead of field injection (to access other proxies), now getter annotated with @Inject must be used.